-Led by our Chief Executive Officer and Chief Program Officer, Pink Ribbon Red Ribbon’s small headquarters staff coordinates partners’ efforts and resources, and provides oversight and technical assistance.
+Led by our Chief Executive Officer, Pink Ribbon Red Ribbon’s small headquarters staff coordinates partners’ efforts and resources, and provides oversight and technical assistance.

 Celina Schocken joined Pink Ribbon Red Ribbon as Chief Executive Officer in 2016, after working on the development of new technology to improve women’s health in low- and middle-income countries with Global Good, the Bill & Melinda Gates Foundation, Jhpiego, and several start-ups.
 She previously served as Director of Policy and Advocacy at Merck for Mothers, where she led the Saving Mothers, Giving Life public-private partnership.
 Prior to Merck, she was Director of International Organizations at Population Services International (PSI), and has served as Chief Advisor to the Rwandan Minister of State for HIV/AIDS and Other Epidemics.
 She held previous roles at Columbia University, the William J. Clinton Presidential Foundation, and the Council on Foreign Relations.